simon-brooke/youyesyet/doc/specification/userspec.md

     |                                                |
     +------------------------------------------------+

+## How Street Canvassers will use the system

+Street Canvassers will typically use the system by

+1. Arriving in an area, often with a group of other canvassers;
+2. Logging into the system;
+3. Looking at the map view and choosing an uncanvassed dwelling to canvas;
+4. Opening the Electors View for that dwelling;
+5. Chapping the door;
+6. Asking the person who answers about voting intentions, and recording these be selecting the appropriate option buttons;
+7. Addressing any issues the elector raises directly, if possible;
+8. If there are more detailed issues the elector wants to address, raising a followup request;
+9. Making a polite goodbye;
+10. Returning to the map view and choosing the next dwelling to canvas.

+## Telephone canvassing

+We also need a workflow for telephone canvassing, but I have not yet given thought to how that would work.

 ## Followup Requests view

 This view is available only to Issue Experts, and is the first view and Issue Expert sees after aelecting *Issue Expert* from the roles menu.